josudoncel/rmf_tool/README.md

 **Work in progress**

-# Simulation and calcul of Random Systems
+# Density dependent population processes and refined mean-field approximation

 This python librarie implements an algorithm to simulate and study a